dm2919/PSYC341/_pages/problemsolving-creativity/creativity.md

 sidebar:
   nav: "probnav"
 ---

+# Did you read Problem Solving and Creativiy on ELMS first?
+If not, go do that then continue with this reading.

 # Creativity
 <cite>Adapted from Simonton, D. K. (2021).
 Creativity.
 In R. Biswas-Diener & E. Diener (Eds), Noba textbook series: Psychology. http://noba.to/nwzd6yuc </cite>
 {: .small}